Checklist for Hiring a Divorce Lawyer

 Finding the right lawyer for you is a process that requires much thought and a little research.
 Consider this checklist for hiring a divorce lawyer to help you cover all of your bases throughout this process.

 Make a list of divorce lawyers

 Sometimes, the best way to start research is to ask for tips from people close to you.
 Talk to friends, family, and anyone else you trust to give you a decent lead.
-Don't just go with the first divorce lawyer that someone refers to you; be sure to research a few.
+Don't just go with the first divorce lawyer that someone refers to you; be sure to look up a few.

 Once you have a handful of names of divorce lawyers in your area, reduce your list to the ones you are most interested learning more about and plan to contact.
 Keep your list of lawyers to contact short, about two or three options.
 You can always go back to your original list and contact others, if need be.

 Contact the divorce lawyers for a consultation

 Some divorce lawyers offer a free phone or in-office consultation.
 Other firms may offer a consultation at a low rate.
 Check each lawyer's website for more information about first consultations.